Skip to content

 GranularityEntity — DB column, table, env var, dep, API route, functionLine

-MechanismMCP server — the agent calls it as work happensGit pre/post-commit hook
+MechanismMCP server — the agent calls it as work happensClaude Code lifecycle hooks → local daemon

 GroupingChangesets — named feature/task slugs across many entitiesNone